Trust Our Licensed Inspector to Protect Your Home

 These are a set of inspections intended to provide an overview of the property in various stages of construction.
 It typically starts with a foundation inspection.
 Then a Framing inspection or Rough-in inspection is performed.
 Finally, a turnkey inspection is performed just before the completion of the house.

 It is conducted before listing your house on the market.
 You'll receive an insight into the areas of enhancement or repairs that potential buyers might expect or request.

 It's assumed that if the inspector discovers the conditions or situations, the buyer's inspector will also call for attention to the same area.

 It will give the seller time and opportunity to make the corrections or find a contractor of their choice to perform the work.
-This inspection may save you from last minute negotiations or concessions to the buyer.
+This inspection may save you from last-minute negotiations or concessions to the buyer.

 Most builders offer a one-year warranty on the materials and workmanship of the home.
-Near the end of the warranty we can assist with a final list of items to present to the contractor
+We can assist with a final list of items to present to the contractor near the end of the warranty.

 Insurance companies often require a Four-Point Inspection before insuring older properties.
 This inspection reviews the roof, plumbing, electrical, and HVAC systems.
 This is not an in-depth complete home inspection for insurance purposes and your information only.